 But when they’re done right—with complementary textures & flavors and tied together with a yummy dressing—I think fruit salad can make one of the most delicious side dishes out there.
 Especially in summer.

 This peach berry fruit salad is a perfect example.
-Fresh, ripe peaches (or nectarines) and juicy berries combine with a bright, happy dressing to make a summer fruit salad you’ll be eating all summer long on repeat.
+Fresh, ripe peaches (or nectarines) and juicy berries combine with a bright, happy dressing to make a fresh fruit salad you’ll be eating all summer long on repeat.

 My peach fruit salad is easy to pull together.
 Here’s all you need to get started…